logicalgroove/gptcli/README.md

 To use GptCli, run the following command:

+### Generate code snipets and scaffolds

 `gptcli "Create a rake task with namespace pmo123 and name Remove all tags", "pmo123.rake"`

 The first parameter is the prompts, the second is the file name where the result is stored.

 If the filename is not provided, it will be saved in `gpt_output-2023-03-07_17:05:43.txt`

+### Create a git commit message of the current diff

+`gptcli gcm`

+It will print out the commit message.

 ## Contributing